Turkey presents Prophet's sayings for the 21st Century

 "CONSERVATIVE MODERNITY"

-The hadith project first attracted attention in 2008 when the BBC called it "a revolutionary reinterpretation of Islam and a controversial and radical modernization of the religion."
+The hadith project first attracted attention in 2008 when the BBC called it "a revolutionary reinterpretation of Islam and a controversial and radical modernisation of the religion."

 Diyanet, Turkey's top Islamic authority, called this and other reports "entirely wrong" and based on Christian misreading of Islamic practice.
 Media interest dropped off and the project went ahead, leaving scholars abroad wondering what to expect.